Arkham Asylum: A Serious House on Serious Earth: Morrison's response

 Despite the critical acclaim, Morrison was surprised to learn that the graphic novel was a success was due to the readers were enjoying McKean's art more than the story.
 Negative criticisms were mainly aimed at the heavy reliance on symbolism, which many found difficult to understand and felt that the story didn't work well together with the art.
-Morrison conducted several interviews to defend all the misunderstood meanings, even saw the opportunity of supplying the original script and adding annotations to reinforce every metaphor in the story when the graphic novel was reprinted in the 15th anniversary edition.
-Morrison retrospectively interpreted the development of the graphic novel as one where they "clashed and competed" because McKean insisted on not wanting to adhere to what Morrison originally planned at all.
-The DC editors were willing to let McKean do whatever he wanted since his portfolio impressed them during the internal job interviews.
+Morrison conducted several interviews to defend all the misunderstood meanings which those reasons lead to why they actually disagreed with McKean as the artist of the graphic novel.
+The statements made in the interviews were later published in the Grant Morrison: The Early Years and Grant Morrison: Combining the Worlds of Contemporary Comics books.
+When the graphic novel was reprinted in the 15th anniversary edition, Morrison saw the opportunity of supplying the original script with annotations and thumbnail layouts as bonus materials to reinforce every metaphor in the story.